tfreiner/compiler/README.md

 # compiler

-Simple c compiler that translates source code for a language (defined below) into an executable.
+Simple c compiler that translates source code for a language (defined below) into a .asm file.

 _note: project is still in progress_